invrainbow/codeperfect/docs/docs/getting-started.md

 :::

-## Install Go
+## Setup

 CodePerfect requires Go version 1.13+.
-Preferred ways of installing Go are using the [official installer](https://go.dev/dl/) for your platform, or using a package manager of your choice, such as [brew](https://formulae.brew.sh/formula/go) or [choco](https://community.chocolatey.org/packages/golang).
+You can use the [official installer](https://go.dev/dl/) for your platform, or a package manager like [brew](https://formulae.brew.sh/formula/go) or [choco](https://community.chocolatey.org/packages/golang).

-## Find your Go installation
+### Find Go installation (automatic)

-CodePerfect basically uses whatever `go` binary your terminal does.
-It runs:
+By default, CodePerfect uses whatever `go` binary your terminal does.
+It detects go by running

 - macOS: `which go` in `bash`
 - Windows: `where go` in `cmd`

 The way to make the `go` binary findable is to ensure it's in your `PATH`.

+### Find Go installation (manual)

+You can also manually tell CodePerfect the exact path of your `go` binary.
+Create a file `~/.cpgobin`, and put the full absolute path inside.

+This is the path to the go binary itself, not the folder containing it.
+E.g. you want `/opt/homebrew/bin/go`, not `/opt/homebrew/bin`.

 :::note